Tw1ddle/webgl-palette-shader/README.md

 # webgl-palette-shader

 This is a single pass palette shader demo made using TypeScript, WebGL and three.js.
+It does phong shading on the scene and then indexes into a palette texture based using the fragment luminance for the final colours.
+The implementation extends the default three.js phong shader to do this.

-Single-pass phong shading plus indexing into a texture based on fragment luminance for palette shading.
-A directional light hovering over a model of a city and lights it up with various colour palettes.
+The demo moves a directional light over a model of a city to showcase the effect.
 Try it out here: http://www.samcodes.co.uk/webgl/palette-shader/

 ### Building ###